Legal advice for your settlement agreement

 If your employer has offered you a settlement agreement, you should take advice from our experienced employment law solicitors who can advise and help you negotiate the terms of your agreement.

-At Nelsons, our team of specialist settlement agreement solicitors can act as independent advisers for your settlement agreement.
+At Nelsons, our team of specialist solicitors in Derby, Leicester and Nottingham can act as independent advisers for your settlement agreement.
 This means we are qualified solicitors with appropriate indemnity insurance in relation to providing that advice.